Skip to Content

 Employment after the Course

 Many of our students go on to pursue further PhD study in health data science at Queen’s and further afield.
-Others go on to work in a variety of roles in both the private and public sector here in Northern Ireland and internationally, including the following:
+Others go on to work in a variety of roles in both the private and public sector industry here in Northern Ireland and internationally, including the following:

-Bioinformatician at Belfast Health and Social Care Trust
+Bioinformatician, Belfast Health and Social Care Trust

-Application Scientist at Dotmatics
+Application Scientist, Dotmatics

-Network and Security Engineer at Darktrace
+Network and Security Engineer, Darktrace

-Senior Data Scientist at Liberty IT
+Senior Data Scientist, Liberty IT

 Graduate Trainee HPC, University of Bristol

-Junior Bioinformatic Scientist at Almac Group
+Junior Bioinformatic Scientist, Almac Group

-Bioinformatician at Fios Genomics Ltd
+Bioinformatician, Fios Genomics Ltd

-Biomedical Scientist and Junior Bioinformatician, BioKinetic Europe
+Biomedical Scientist and Junior Bioinformatician, Biokinetic Europe

 Professional Opportunities